jvoros/patientassignmenttool-core/README.md

 1. remove the first event in array
 2. remove inversePatches from first event in array
-3. _now board is equivalent to state produced by these patches_
+3. _now the board is equivalent to the state immediately after these patches were applied_
 4. apply inversePatches
-5. send to Mongo to update `Site.board`
+5. broadcast to clients
-6. broadcast to clients
+6. send to Mongo to update `Site.board`

 ## Sample Site Document